drasbaek/data-augmentation-for-alzheimer-classification/README.md

 ```
 bash run.sh
 ```
-This will produce classification reports and loss plots for all augmentation types as well as the non-augmentation baseline in the `out` directory.
+This will produce classification reports and loss/accuracy plots for all augmentation types as well as the non-augmentation baseline in the `out` directory.

 ## Modified Usage <a name="modified_analysis"></a>